On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

+Since $\pi_x u_\mu\in S_x$, the thesis follows by definition of the isometry $\Phi_x$.
+To conclude, notice that point (v) follows directly from point (iv). \end{proof}

-At this point, fix a causal fermion system $(\mathscr{H},\rF^\varepsilon)$ and consider the closed subspace generated by all the spin spaces $\sS(x)$.
-Exploiting the properties of the orthogonal operation we have:
+Given a causal fermion system $(\mathscr{H},\rF^\varepsilon)$, consider the closed subspace generated by all the spin spaces $S_x$.
+It is not difficult to see that

-If a vector $v\in\mathscr{H}$ belongs to the orthogonal of $\sS$, then $\rF^\varepsilon(x)v=0$ for every $x\in\bR^4$ and, therefore, it would be of no use.
-Therefore, only the former space should be interpreted as the (effective) physical Hilbert space of the system. \begin{definition} Given a causal fermion system $(\mathscr{H},\rF^\varepsilon)$, the corresponding subspace $\sS$ is called the physical Hilbert space of the theory. \end{definition} Again, for regular systems there is no loss of information and the spin spaces $\sS(x)$ give back the original ensemble of physical solutions $\mathscr{H}$.
-More precisely:
+If a vector $v\in\mathscr{H}$ belongs to the orthogonal of $S$, then $\rF^\varepsilon(x)v=0$ for every $x\in\bR^{1,3}$.
+In this case, the vector $v$ has no physical relevance in our settings, because its (regularized) local density and its correlation with other states are zero everywhere in spacetime.
+Therefore, the space $S$ should be interpreted as the (effective) physical Hilbert space of the system. \begin{definition} Given a causal fermion system $(\mathscr{H},\rF^\varepsilon)$, the corresponding subspace $S$ is called the \textbf{physical Hilbert space}. \end{definition} For regular systems, every physical solution in the ensemble $\mathscr{H}$ is physically relevant and the spin spaces $S_x$ generate back the whole subspace $\scH$.

-\begin{lemma} If the causal fermion system is regular, then $\sS=\mathscr{H}$. \end{lemma} \begin{proof} Let $v\in\mathscr{H}$ be orthogonal to every subspace $\sS(x)$, then for any $x\in\bR^4$:
+\begin{lemma} If the causal fermion system is regular, then $S=\mathscr{H}$. \end{lemma} \begin{proof} Let $v\in\mathscr{H}$ be orthogonal to every subspace $S_x$, then for any $x\in\bR^{1,3}$: